Media Browser / Video Browser has always been free as-in-beer and free as-in-speech.

 oelwurst

-Slammers almost 15 years ago
+Slammers over 15 years ago

 Slammers